arteteco/FunModels/data/whatData.md

-# trees/

-where all the fies for phylogenetic data is

-## trees/7fam

-Where the data for the seven families is
+Description  of all data files in the folder.
+May still lack some of them

+What I mean by 7 families is data filtered to only use seven familioes of fungi:

 # cluster/